 5.4.
 Each Party agrees to inform the other, at least fifteen (15) working days in advance, of its intention to organize a media event, which will be held at a location and on a date which the Parties and recipient have agreed upon.
 Each Party will have the opportunity to participate in such events by assigning a designated representative.

 5.5.
 Any joint communication material related to media events will be submitted to Canada and recognize the funding allocated by the Parties.

 5.5.1 Joint communication material related to media events will be produced by the Government of Quebec after being shared with the Government of Canada to finalize the documents.

 5.6.
-All media events and joint communication products will follow the Table of Precedence for Canada, as indicated.
+All media events and joint communication products will follow the Table of Precedence for Canada.

 6. PROGRAM COMMUNICATIONS

 6.1.
 The Parties may include messages in their own communication products and during their own communication activities related to the Gas Tax Fund (GTF).

 6.2.
 The Party that organizes the communication activities will give the other Party the opportunity to participate, if applicable.

 6.3.
 The Parties agree to ensure accessibility to GTF public communication products prepared by one Party or, if found on the Web, establish hyperlinks.